123tsnedd/Applied_Data_Science_Capstone/README.md

   B. Integrated SpaceX DataFrame into Folium map to provide details of locations.
   C. Maped, marked, and calculated distances from the launch pad to the closest Points of Interest.

-Task 6, Create a Plotly Dash dashboard
+Task 6, Create a Plotly Dash dashboard:
   A. Utilized skeleton key from assignment to add drop-down bar displaying all the sites as options.
   B. Created a Pie chart depicting all sites or individual sites based on bar selection.
   C. Created a slider to allow adjustments on the type of data required.
   D. Dispayed a ScatterPlot as another visual source to understand the data better.

-Task 6, Machine Learning Prediction Analysis (classification):
+Task 7, Machine Learning Prediction Analysis (classification):
   A. Utilize Pandas, Numpy, MatPlotLib, Seaborn, and as well as various Sklearn learn libraries.
   B. Utilize preprocessing, StandardScaler(), and transform() to standardize data.
   C. Created Test Train training sets with train_test_split() from the Sklearn library.